The New Indoor Outdoor Fabrics: Everything You Need To Know

 From their website:

-Note: there are many other brands of excellent indoor/outdoor fabrics: one being Sunbrella (Joe Ruggiero’s collection is a favorite of many and you can see it, here).
-And the other is Trina Turk’s collection for Schumacher.
-It’s another favorite of many for her brightly colored, highly patterned indoor outdoor fabrics like the ones shown in the picture below.
+{Note: there are many other brands of excellent indoor/outdoor fabrics: two being Sunbrella { Joe Ruggiero’s collection is a favorite of many and you can see it, here } and Trina Turk’s collection for Schumacher, is another favorite of many for her brightly colored, highly patterned indoor outdoor fabrics like the ones shown in the picture below.

 Let’s take a look at just how easily a Sharpie drawing can come off your indoor outdoor textile…from some stills taken from this video on Perennials Fabric website.